robinmonjo/sc-redis/README.md

 Note, if you are working on Vagrant, running `sc-redis` on a shared folder won't work (rootfs extraction will fail).

 Feel free to report any issues or improvement ideas if you have some.

+I hope this project may show the way for other self contained apps. `sc-mongodb` anyone ? `sc-postgresql`, `sc-*` ?
+One command deployment compensates for fat binaries ;)

 ##Credits